 Researchers collaborate with a wide variety of partners in the region and throughout the Great Lakes–St. Lawrence ecosystem.
 We seek and welcome diverse perspectives and are committed to extending knowledge and resources to diverse audiences.
-We share scientific results and related management implications with local stakeholders and are committed to dialogue with business, state, and local leaders, and the communities they serve.
+We share scientific results and related management implications with local decision-makers and residents, and we are committed to dialogue with business, state, and local leaders, and the communities they serve.

 Our research program consists of research projects, typically two years in duration and chosen through a competitive, peer-reviewed process, and annual fellowships for current and recent students.
 View current projects, completed projects, and fellowships.